 Where to buy it online

-I feel so lucky to be living in the cyber age where I can order almost any ingredient online.
+I feel fortunate to be in the cyber age, where I can order almost any ingredient online.
 This 8000-year-old grain is so easy to order online!

-Vitacost – Vitacost is my go-to place for anything vegan or vegetarian that is hard to find elsewhere.
+• Vitacost – Vitacost is my go-to place to buy any hard-to-find vegan or vegetarian items.
 They also have a huge collection of Amaranth for you to choose from.
 This link is from search results for all their Amaranth products.

-Directly from Bob’s Red Mill – I haven’t purchased anything directly from Bob’s Red Mill, so, I can’t vouch for their ordering process.
-But, they carry Amaranth and other grains online.
+• Directly from Bob’s Red Mill – I haven’t purchased anything directly from Bob’s Red Mill, so I can’t vouch for their ordering process.
+They do carry Amaranth and other grains in their online stores for easy purchase.

-– Remove the Amaranth from their packaging and transfer to a glass bottle.
+• Remove the Amaranth from its packaging and transfer to a glass bottle.

-– Store in a cool, dry place.
-I keep it in the back shelves of my pantry
+• Store in a cool, dry place.
+I keep it in the back shelves of my pantry.
+You can also store it in the refrigerator.

 A stainless steel 1 cup measuring cup filled with cooked amaranth and a few dry red chilies next to it.
 An amaranth salad on the other side